emanguy/rust-rest/README.md

 # Rust REST Server

-Test of building a REST API using Actix with the SQLX PostgreSQL connection pool.
+Test of building a REST API using Axum with the SQLX PostgreSQL connection pool.
 Start the server with `cargo run`.
 Run tests with `cargo test`.

+_Note that the server requires a PostgreSQL database to run properly.
+A docker compose file is provided to start the database at your convenience._

 ## Benchmark